maeda6uiui/MrCombolist/README.md

 Persona (pl. personae) is a set of data related to an email address.
 Currently, it is a set of email address and poh.
-I've started to use this term out of a whim, so it may be changed in case any better word is found.
+I've started to use this term out of a whim, so it may be changed in case any better wordage is found.

 ## Notes